FP Nib Info

 Smaller F-C pens use the #5 size nibs, while larger pens use the #6 size nibs.
-The nib units (nib, feed, and housing) unscrew and are interchangeable between #5 pens and between #6 pens.
+The nib units (nib, feed, and housing) unscrew and are interchangeable between pens - #5s with other #5 pens, and #6s with other #6 pens.

 - Classic Italic nibs consist of a flat tip with flattened bottom iridium.
 Italics are typically used more for slow calligraphic writing, with stark edges for broad down strokes and very thin side strokes.
 These Italic nibs are sometimes called "Sharp Italic" are best suited for calligraphers, or the otherwise trained hand, unless made as "cursive" - see below.